-- 1. Enel more than halved its coal capacity between 2017 and 2022 and has accelerated its eventual exit to 2027, minimizing its interim investment in those assets. - Enel has invested heavily in renewables and we believe it has become the largest private renewable operator in the world.
-It has ample runway for further growth, giving it the optionality to pursue the projects with the highest returns.
+- 1. Enel more than halved its coal capacity between 2017 and 2022 and has accelerated its eventual exit to 2027, minimizing its interim investment in those assets. - 2.
+Enel has invested heavily in renewables, such that now it has optionality to pursue the projects with the highest returns.
 Its large existing asset base and project management experience also give it advantages of scale compared to other renewable operators. - 3.
-The company will maintain its position in select natural gas generation plants during the energy transition where plants are still profitable and offer sufficient returns.
-Overall, Enel projects its electricity production will be approximately 90% greenhouse gas free by 2030, up from 74% in 2023.
-Additionally, Enel is targeting emissions cuts consistent with a 1.5 degree warming scenario and a commitment to Net Zero by 2040.
+Enel will maintain its position in select natural gas generation plants during the energy transition, where plants are still profitable and offer sufficient returns.
+Overall, Enel projects its electricity production will be approximately 90% greenhouse gas-free by 2030, up from 83% in 2024.
+Additionally, Enel is targeting emissions cuts consistent with a 1.5 degree warming scenario and a commitment to net zero by 2040.